-These easy pan roasted Shishito Peppers, served with a zesty garlic and lemon dipping sauce will be your new favorite appetizer!
-This crowd pleasing dish is Paleo, Whole30, and Keto friendly and it comes together in less than 20 minutes!
+These easy pan sautéed shishito peppers are served with a zesty garlic and lemon dipping sauce.
+This is the ultimate appetizer.
+It is Paleo, Whole30, and Keto friendly and it comes together in less than 20 minutes.

 These easy skillet shishito peppers will soon be your new favorite healthy appetizer!
 The blistered, mild peppers are quickly cooked in rich olive oil, then sprinkled with flakey sea salt and dipped in a lovely lemon garlic sauce.

 One of my favorite things about this recipe is that it’s totally fool-proof.
-If you’re brand new to cooking, you can whip this up in a snap.
+Even if you’re brand new to cooking, you can whip this up in a snap.
 And because they come together quickly and there’s hardly any clean up, even seasoned pros will love them too!
+They’re such an easy appetizer and a perfect snack.

-These peppers are made in one skillet using just THREE ingredients, and the dipping sauce is just mixed together using just a few household staples.
-Best of all, the recipe is 100% Keto, Low Carb, Paleo, Whole30, and Gluten free friendly!
+These peppers are made in one skillet using just three ingredients.
+And the creamy dipping sauce is just mixed together using just a few household staples.
+Best of all, this healthy snack is 100% Keto, Low Carb, Paleo, Whole30, and Gluten free friendly!

-- Shishito Peppers.
-I buy them at Costco or Walmart, but many other grocers carry them year round too.
-I
+- shishito peppers: I typically buy these tasty peppers at Costco or Walmart, but many other grocers carry them year round too.

-- Flakey Sea Salt.
-Don’t skip the flakey sea salt!
-That salty crunch takes the peppers to a new level.
+- flakey sea salt: Trust me on this, don’t skip the flakey sea salt!
+The salty crunch truly takes the peppers to the next level.
 Maldon or any other flakey sea salt will work great!

 The Dipping Sauce